Azure/Industrial-IoT/docs/opc-publisher/observability.md

 You can use the IoT Edge [Metrics Collector](#iot-edge-metrics-collector) module to collect the metrics.

 Edge modules would be instrumented with [Prometheus](https://github.com/prometheus-net/prometheus-net) metrics.
 Each module would expose the metrics on a pre-defined port.
 The `metricscollector` module would use the configuration settings to scrape metrics in a defined interval.
 It would then push the scraped metrics to Log Analytics Workspace.
-Using Kusto, we could then query our metrics from workspace.
+Using Azure Data Explorer (ADX), we can then query our metrics from workspace.
 We are creating and deploying an Azure Workbook which would provide insights into the edge modules.
 This would act as our primary monitoring system for edge modules.

 ## IoT Edge Metrics collector